itxnargis/prescripx-dashboard/README.md

-# 🏥 Prescripto Admin Panel – Manage Healthcare with Ease 🚀
+# 🏥 prescripx Admin Panel – Manage Healthcare with Ease 🚀

-The **Prescripto Admin Panel** is a **powerful and user-friendly dashboard** designed for **administrators** to manage doctors, appointments, prescriptions, and platform settings efficiently.
+The **prescripx Admin Panel** is a **powerful and user-friendly dashboard** designed for **administrators** to manage doctors, appointments, prescriptions, and platform settings efficiently.
 With a secure and **responsive interface**, admins can monitor and control the entire healthcare ecosystem effortlessly.

 🔹 **Built with React & Redux for smooth UI experience**